 Simple English definitions for legal terms

-Read a random definition: frontage assessment
+Read a random definition: requirements testing

 The Statute of Amendments and Jeofails is a law from the 15th and 16th centuries that allows someone to fix a mistake they made in a legal document.
 This law was created to help people correct errors in their pleadings, which are written statements used in court.
 Jeofail is an old-fashioned word that means a mistake in a pleading that causes a problem and needs to be fixed.
 The Statute of Amendments and Jeofails helps people fix these mistakes so that they can continue with their legal case.